-Personal loans are one of the fastest-growing consumer debt products, with 21.1 million outstanding personal loans nationwide in early 2019.
+Personal loans are one of the fastest-growing consumer debt products, with $323 billion in outstanding personal loan debt nationwide in the third quarter of 2020.
 Lenders in this space have seen a dramatic increase in originations and the size of personal loan balances over the last few years, and consumers are increasingly opting for unsecured loans from fintech lenders.

 If you’re looking for an affordable way to borrow, find out the average interest rates on personal loans by lender and credit rating.